ramkumarpj/project-one/README.md

 ## Analysis
 * Best Home Value ROI : Monthly Home value for years 2013 thru 2022 was obtained from Zillow.
 The difference in home value as a percentage for each year was aggregated for each zip.
 The zip that produced top returns were plotted to a scatter plot.

 * Impact of interest rate on Median Sales Price: 30 Year Mortage rates for 2013 thru 2022 was obtained using FRED API.
-The weekly mortgage rates date was aggregated to monthly buckets so that it can be compared against the monthly median sales price data obtained from Zillow.
+The weekly mortgage rates data was aggregated to monthly buckets so that it can be compared against the monthly median sales price data obtained from Zillow.
 A line plot of both 30 year mortgage rates and median sales price changes were plotted in a single plot to identify the impact.
+The pearson correlation coeffcient was also calculated to confirm our observation.

 * Zipcode that provides best Rental ROI: 10 year Treasury rates was obtained from FRED API.
 The home value and monthly rental data for 2014 thru 2021 were obtained from Zillow.
-The rental ROI for each zipcode for the analysis period was calculated based on this data.
+The rental ROI for each zipcode was calculated based on this data.

 ## Findings

 * 74534 Centrahoma (Southern Oklahoma) had the best home value ROI.

 * Generally interest rates and median sales price are inversely correlated.
-The pearson correlation coefficient is -0.51.
+The pearson correlation coefficient of -0.51 confirms this observation.

 * 73016 Oklahoma City had the best rental ROI.